colvdv/BatchSequenceFileCreator/README.md

 # BatchSequenceFileCreator v1.1
 A batch script to create a specified number of files with sequence naming.
-Created to assist with the creation of BatchFileRenamer (https://github.com/colvdv/BatchFileRenamer).

 # Instructions
 Put the script into a .bat file, or download the latest release.
 Open the .bat file to run the script.